|By Paul Moroz|

 stellarator configurations with extremely low aspect ratios approaching to A=1

-The SS concept was discovered by the author of this website in an attempt to overcome significant difficulties of traditional magnetic fusion approaches that might prevent them from being reasonable prototypes for an efficient fusion reactor.
+The SS concept was discovered in an attempt to overcome significant difficulties of traditional magnetic fusion approaches that might prevent them from being reasonable prototypes for an efficient fusion reactor.

 At present stage of fusion research, tokamaks and stellarators are the two leading traditional fusion concepts.
 They demonstrated the best plasma parameters so far, although there are a few other well-known fusion concepts as well.
 Tokamaks have the best plasma confinement properties, and the low-aspect-ratio tokamaks (also called spherical tokamaks) could confine high pressure plasmas (or high beta plasmas, where beta is the ratio of the plasma pressure to the magnetic field pressure).
 The average plasma beta in spherical tokamaks was already experimentally demonstrated in the excess of 40%.
 However, tokamaks are intrinsically pulsed devices, which prevents that approach from leading to an efficient fusion reactor (unless an efficient way to drive a steady-state plasma current at the required high plasma density will be found, which is not the case so far).
 For tokamaks, the lower aspect ratio is -- the more difficult it is to make them steady-state or even to start-up the initial configuration with the plasma current.
 This is because of a few reasons.
 Let me mention a couple of them.
 Firstly, the magnetic field magnitude variation along the field lines and, correspondingly, the so-called trapped particle effect, become much stronger for tokamaks with small aspect ratios, which leads to significant decrease in the efficiency of the RF-driven and/or beam-driven current.
 Secondly, installation of a current generating transformer, as it is typically done in tokamaks, becomes a problem, as there is not enough space left for it in the center of the machine.
 For a spherical tokamak-reactor, it would be practically impossible to put inside a current generating transformer.